-The Chemistry Department is located in the McNair Science Building and Leatherman Science Facility, which provide excellent science facilities for our undergraduate institution.
+The Department of Chemistry is located in the Leatherman Science Facility (LSF) and McNair Science Building (MSB), both of which provide excellent lecture and laboratory facilities for undergraduate teaching and research.

-A partial list of instrumentation available to the Chemistry program includes:
+A partial list of instrumentation available in the Department of Chemistry includes:

-- Fourier Transform infrared spectrophotometers- MIDAC and Perkin-Elmer, which has Attenuated Total Reflectance and Diffuse Reflectance Accessories.
+- Fourier-transform infrared (IR) spectrometers, including Attenuated Total Reflectance (ATR) and Diffuse Reflectance (DRIFT) accessories

 - Gas chromatograph – mass spectrometer (GC-MS)

 - 60 MHz Fourier-transform nuclear magnetic resonance (NMR) spectrometer, including 1H and 13C detection

 - Fluorescence/luminescence spectrometer

 - Differential scanning calorimeter (DSC)